interactive-instruments/ogc-api-processes-neotl-ets/README.md

 Please also see:

 - the [Workbench feature overview](./doc/Workbench.md)
-- the [Quick Start Guide](./doc/Writing_tests.md) for writing tests
+- the [Quick Start Guide](./doc/Writing_tests.md) for writing tests.

 ## Open points

-- automated deployment to ETF instance and the description
+- automated deployment to the ETF cloud instance (current repository version is not yet deployed!)
-- documentation
+- IDE documentation
+- status of implemented tests
+- editor performance (validations, outline view)